The Red Strokes: Music video

 "Red Strokes" won the 1994 Music Video of the Year Award at the ACMs, which, according to Brooks on his "Video Collection Volume II" VHS, was plaqued up and shipped to David Gant for his work on the video and the extra effort he put into it.

+The music video was parodied in The Warren Brothers' music video for "Sell a Lot of Beer".

 Release notes

 In the United Kingdom, "The Red Strokes" was released as a two-part single.
 Both parts containing the song as well as other songs from previous albums.
 Part two was released one week after part 1 and contained an interview with Brooks.